LPilic/n8n-nodes-starter/README.md

 Follow the [installation guide](https://docs.n8n.io/integrations/community-nodes/installation/) in the n8n community nodes documentation.

-After installation, you'll be able to add the **LinkedIn Jobs Scraper** node to your workflows.
+After installation, you'll be able to add the **LinkedIn Scraper** node to your workflows.

 ## Operations